What does it cost to Drywall a house?

 Estimating the cost of large drywall jobs

-First we'll discuss remodel or residential construction projects that are more than just one or two rooms.
-In this context, a large drywall job is one that requires more than 75 sheets of drywall.
-Most drywall contractors will price these jobs based on their standard square footage rate.
-It is important to remember that the square footage rate is based on the square footage of drywall needed to cover every surface, not the square footage of floor space in a home.
-For example, a house with 2,000 square feet of floor space and eight foot high ceilings may require anywhere between 8,000 and 9,000 square feet of drywall.
-The amount of surface to be covered with drywall depends on the layout of rooms and number of interior walls.
+A contractor's square footage rate is usually based on the square footage of drywall needed to cover every surface.
+This is different than the square footage of floor space in a home.
+For example, a house with 2,000 square feet of floor space and eight-foot-high ceilings may require anywhere between 8,000 and 9,000 square feet of drywall.
+The amount of surface to be covered with drywall depends on the layout of rooms and the number of interior walls.

 What about windows and door openings?